thibaudjoel/beat-the-bm/README.md

 The project is intended to provide a web application that allows the end user to predict football match outcomes based on individually chosen data and algorithms.

 ## Technologies
-The web app will be built using the flask framework in python.
+The backend will be implemented using the flask framework in python.
+The frontend will run on ReactJS
 ### Libraries

-flask_login: User Session Management (https://flask-login.readthedocs.io/en/latest/)
-flask_migrate: Database Migration (https://flask-migrate.readthedocs.io/en/latest/)
-flask_sqlalchemy: Object Relational Mapper (https://flask-sqlalchemy.palletsprojects.com/en/3.0.x/, https://www.sqlalchemy.org/)
-flask_wtf: Forms Validation and Rendering (https://flask-wtf.readthedocs.io/en/1.0.x/, https://wtforms.readthedocs.io/en/3.0.x/)

 ## Project directory
 ### App Configuration
 The app configuration is handled in **`config.py`**
 ### Extensions
 Extensions are managed in **`extensions.py`**
-### Forms
-Forms to handle user input are maintained in **`forms.py`**

 ### Models/Classes
 Classes are maintained in **`models.py`**
 ### Blueprints